 While there may be some benefit to plans and processes, those things will not bring transformation to your soul.
-Methods behavioral, superficial ways that do not penetrate to the secret mysteries of the heart.
-Only the Spirit of God, working in tandem with the Word of God (with your humble cooperation) can place this kind of jewel inside of you (Romans 8:26; 1 Corinthians 2:10; Hebrews 4:12-13)
+Methods are behavioral, superficial ways that do not penetrate to the secret mysteries of the heart.
+Only the Spirit of God, working in tandem with the Word of God (with your humble cooperation), can place this kind of jewel inside of you (Romans 8:26; 1 Corinthians 2:10; Hebrews 4:12-13).

 The search for contentment is up to you.
 What choice will you make?
 Will you take the hard road by living your life from the inside to the outside?
 Or, will you pursue the insatiable route of working from the outside to the inside?

 The outside to inside life is external, and the only way you can manage it is by controlling all of your circumstances.
 If you can bring all of your daily and life events under the power of your sovereign care, you will be able to enjoy contentment.

 This process will require you to keep all the bad things from you while permitting only good outcomes to enter into your control center.
 This mindset means you will need to control all present situations while predicting future events so you can position yourself to bend those future events to your favor.